mandarenee/learn_some_ruby/practicing_methods/README.md

 ### Step 6
 Replace the `puts "\t\n"` format with the usage of heredoc.
 (Exersice 24 in Learn Ruby the Hard Way)

+### Step 7
+Goal: Try to only use one `puts` in the document.
+You can work towards this goal with returning song sections from each method instead of printing them with `puts`.
+Then, wrap all of the method calls in one method (collect chorus(), first_verse(), etc. in one method...
+I called mine `sing_it()`).
+There are a couple of different ways to only print using `puts` one time, but I made a string and added all of the returned strings from each method into one big string, adding to it with each call, then `puts` one string at the end.
+Get as far as you can, but feel free to take a peek at my example if you need to.

 So there it is!
 A refactored printing of the lyrics!

 #### Wake Me Up